go-gitea/gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

 }
 </script>
 ```
+to the file `templates/custom/footer.tmpl`

-You then need to download the content of the librairy [Madeleine.js](https://jinjunho.github.io/Madeleine.js/) and place it under `custom/public/` folder.
+You also need to download the content of the library [Madeleine.js](https://jinjunho.github.io/Madeleine.js/) and place it under `custom/public/` folder.

 You should end-up with a folder structucture similar to:
 ```